Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 Mordenkainen is familiar with worlds beyond his own.
 For example, if the characters come from the Forgotten Realms and mention this fact to Mordenkainen, he asks them if they know his old friend Elminster of Shadowdale.

-If Mordenkainen isn't the party's ally as foretold in [[5.
-Mechanics/Bestiary/Npc/Madam Eva (COS).md\|Madam Eva]]'s card reading (see chapter 1), he declines to join them if asked.
+If Mordenkainen isn't the party's ally as foretold in [[4.
+World Almanac/NPCs/Madam Eva (COS).md\|Madam Eva]]'s card reading (see chapter 1), he declines to join them if asked.
 With his wits restored, he sets out to find his missing staff and spellbook, leaving the characters on their own.
 He doesn't allow them to help him, for he fears they might be tempted to steal either his staff or his spellbook.
 (Being an adventurer himself, he knows how the lure of powerful magic can bring out the worst in adventurers.)
 Before he leaves, as a parting gift, the [[5.
 Mechanics/Bestiary/Humanoid/Archmage.md\|archmage]] imbues each character with a *charm of heroism* (see ""Supernatural Gifts"" in chapter 7 of the "Dungeon Master's Guide").

 #### Fortunes of Ravenloft